Kalikoze/be_resources/module1/lessons/class_methods_instructor.md

 - Instance Method
 - Class Method

+## Intro
+- Up until now, we’ve been using classes as factories for instances of that class.
+We define methods in our class, we store some state in our instance variables, we call .new, and then we can use them.
+In Ruby, classes are also objects themselves.
+- We are going to talk about something called Class Methods - this is something you won’t use a ton of in Mod 1, but I want you to be familiar with as it will be used heavily in Rails with ActiveRecord.
+This is another case where you don’t need to be a complete expert, but knowing some terminology and having some context will help you read documentation and other people’s code later, and again, this will circle back in Mod 2.
+- It’s not wildly different from anything you’ve seen, so I’m going to push you into an exploration activity right away.
+With your partner…
+  * Look at the class Hedgehog, then complete the table on your paper.
+This is just based on your educated guesses.
+If totally unsure, that’s ok!
+  * Once you agree on predictions, take the code snippet (in Slack) and create a runner to see what you get…
+  * The answer the “Digging In” questions

 ## Explore
 - With partner and no computer, work to complete the table on your worksheet.
 - THEN, hop on a computer and check your predictions.
 (Recommend you also slack out the code so students don't have to type out that whole class)